A State-Space Perspective on Modelling and Inference for Online Skill Rating: Methods

 \section{Methods}

 In this section, we turn to some concrete models for two-player competition as well as natural inference procedures.
 We here focus on the key components of the approaches, highlighting the probabilistic model used (for model-based methods) and the inference paradigm.
-Detailed recursions for each approach can be found in the supplementary material.
-The presented methods alongside some notable features are summarised in Table~\ref{tab:comparison}.
+For ease of presentation, our initial focus will be on pairwise comparison and sigmoidal observations with match outcomes $y \in \mathcal{Y} \subseteq \{\text{draw}, \text{home win}, \text{away win}\}$, but extensions to a multiplayer scenario and more general observation models are discussed in section \ref{subsec:extensions}.
+Detailed recursions for each approach can be found in Section A of the supplementary material.
+The presented methods alongside notable features are summarised in Table~\ref{tab:comparison}.

-Potentially the simplest model for latent skills is a (static) Bradley-Terry model\footnote{Note that Bradley-Terry models are often (and indeed originally) described on an exponential scale i.e. in terms of $z = \exp(x) \in \real_+$.} \citep{Bradley1952}, wherein skills take values in $\mathcal{X} = \real$ and (binary) match outcomes are modeled with the likelihood
+Potentially the simplest model for latent skills is a (static) Bradley-Terry model\footnote{Note that Bradley-Terry models are often (and indeed originally) described on an exponential scale i.e. in terms of $z = \exp(x) \in \real_+$.} \citep{Bradley1952}, wherein skills take values in $\mathcal{X} = \real$ and (binary) match outcomes are modelled with the likelihood